nareshsesham/TEXT-SUMMARIZATION-TOOL/README.md

 *DOMAIN NAME*: ARTIFICIAL INTELLIGENCE
 *DURATION*:4 WEEKS
 *MENTOR*:NEELA SANTHOSH

 DESCRIPTION:
 Text Summarization Tool:
-A Python script that takes input text and generates concise summaries using NLP techniques.
-It retains key information while reducing redundancy, making it useful for quick insights from articles, reports, and documents.
+This Python script processes input text and generates concise summaries using NLP techniques.
+It extracts key points while reducing redundancy, making it useful for quick insights from articles, reports, and documents.
+The tool accepts text input and outputs both the original content and its summarized version for easy comparison.